zwwang98/virtual-memory/testscript.md

 Use the command below to do mulitple tests in one command.
 Search successful test messages in the console and compare the count with the number of test cases.

+## To run tests for once
+clear && cmake --build . && ./VirtualMemFrameworkC

 ## To run tests for 5 times
-clear &&
+clear && cmake --build . &&
-./VirtualMemFrameworkC % ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC
+./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC

 ## To run tests for 10 times
-clear &&
+clear && cmake --build . &&
 ./VirtualMemFrameworkC % ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC &&
 ./VirtualMemFrameworkC % ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC

 ## To run tests for 25 times
-clear &&
+clear && cmake --build . &&
 ./VirtualMemFrameworkC % ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC &&
 ./VirtualMemFrameworkC % ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC &&
 ./VirtualMemFrameworkC % ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC && ./VirtualMemFrameworkC &&